thdotnet/azure-docs.pt-br/articles/security-center/security-center-iaas-advanced-data.md

 ## <a name="get-started-with-advanced-data-security-for-sql-on-azure-vms"></a>Introdução à segurança de dados avançada para SQL em VMs do Azure

-As etapas a seguir o ajudará com segurança avançada de dados do SQL em VMs do Azure.
+As etapas a seguir o ajudará com segurança avançada de dados para o SQL em visualização pública de VMs do Azure.

 ### <a name="set-up-advanced-data-security-for-sql-on-azure-vms"></a>Configurar a segurança de dados avançadas do SQL em VMs do Azure